RAF Odiham

 The author extends his thanks to Paul for providing this fascinating insight into the day.

-After the Royal Review Odiham returned to its usual role, adding a night fighter squadron to its Wing with the reformation of 46 Squadron on 15 August 1954, equipped with a mixture of Gloster Meteor NF.12 and 14s.
-Within a year the day fighter squadrons received Hawker Hunter F.4s and in 1957, the Hunter F.6.
+After the Royal Review, Odiham returned to its usual role, adding a night fighter squadron to its Wing with the reformation of No. 46 Squadron on 15 August 1954, equipped with a mixture of Gloster Meteor NF.12 and 14s.
+Within a year, the day fighter squadrons received Hawker Hunter F.4s and, in 1957, the Hunter F.6.

-As with all fast jet flying there is always a risk, on 13 March 1957 Hunter F.6 XF427 of 54 Squadron took off from Odiham to carry out a practice diversion to RAF Manston.
-The pilot was asked to pass details of the weather at Andover and Selsey Bill which is did as briefed, after this nothing further was heard from the aircraft.
-The next time it was seen the Hunter was diving from height, crashing on the Isle Of Wight in poor weather conditions.
-The pilot, F/L Michael A Crook aged 23, died in the crash from what appears to him being rendered unconscious from either annoxia or from a pre-existing condition, which he had experienced two years before.
+As with all fast jet flying, there is always a risk.
+On 13 March 1957, Hunter F.6 XF427 of No. 54 Squadron took off from Odiham to carry out a practice diversion to RAF Manston.
+The pilot was asked to pass details of the weather at Andover and Selsey Bill, which he did as briefed.
+After this, nothing further was heard from the aircraft.
+The next time it was seen, the Hunter was diving from height, crashing on the Isle of Wight in poor weather conditions.
+The pilot, Flt Lt Michael A Crook, aged 23, died in the crash from what appears to him being rendered unconscious from either anoxia or from a pre-existing condition, which he had experienced two years before.

-After the Royal Review Odiham returned to its usual role, adding a night fighter squadron to its Wing with the reformation of 46 Squadron on 15 August 1954, equipped with a mixture of Gloster Meteor NF.12 and 14s.
-Within a year the day fighter squadrons received Hawker Hunter F.4s and in 1957, the Hunter F.6.
+After the Royal Review, Odiham returned to its usual role, adding a night fighter squadron to its Wing with the reformation of No. 46 Squadron on 15 August 1954, equipped with a mixture of Gloster Meteor NF.12 and 14s.
+Within a year, the day fighter squadrons received Hawker Hunter F.4s and, in 1957, the Hunter F.6.

-As with all fast jet flying there is always a risk, on 13 March 1957 Hunter F.6 XF427 of 54 Squadron took off from Odiham to carry out a practice diversion to RAF Manston.
-The pilot was asked to pass details of the weather at Andover and Selsey Bill which is did as briefed, after this nothing further was heard from the aircraft.
-The next time it was seen the Hunter was diving from height, crashing on the Isle Of Wight in poor weather conditions.
-The pilot, F/L Michael A Crook aged 23, died in the crash from what appears to him being rendered unconscious from either annoxia or from a pre-existing condition, which he had experienced two years before.
+As with all fast jet flying, there is always a risk.
+On 13 March 1957, Hunter F.6 XF427 of No. 54 Squadron took off from Odiham to carry out a practice diversion to RAF Manston.
+The pilot was asked to pass details of the weather at Andover and Selsey Bill, which he did as briefed.
+After this, nothing further was heard from the aircraft.
+The next time it was seen, the Hunter was diving from height, crashing on the Isle of Wight in poor weather conditions.
+The pilot, Flt Lt Michael A Crook, aged 23, died in the crash from what appears to him being rendered unconscious from either anoxia or from a pre-existing condition, which he had experienced two years before.

-At the end of 1957 defence cuts saw the disbandment of 247 Squadron, while 46 re-equipped with Gloster Javelins, a T-tailed delta wing subsonic night and all weather interceptor, armed with four 30mm Aden cannons and de Havilland Firestreak missiles.
+At the end of 1957, defence cuts saw the disbandment of No. 247 Squadron, while No. 46 re-equipped with Gloster Javelins, a T-tailed delta-wing subsonic night and all-weather interceptor, armed with four 30mm Aden cannons and de Havilland Firestreak missiles.
 The Squadron were the first to operate the type and flew the FAW.1 and later FAW.2s variants.
-On the 12 June 1956, 46 Squadron lost its Commanding Officer, W/C F E W Birchfield OBE AFC, along with his navigator F/O Brian Chambers, when their Javelin FAW.1 XA570 crashed on approach to Odiham during a GCA night time let down.
+On 12 June 1956, No. 46 Squadron lost its Commanding Officer, Wg Cdr F E W Birchfield OBE AFC, along with his navigator Fg Off Brian Chambers, when their Javelin FAW.1 XA570 crashed on approach to Odiham during a GCA night time let down.

 |

-The night was one of slight rain with thunder heard to the south of the airfield, the pilot called approach at 22.59 hrs and commenced his let down, at 00.07 hrs his radio transmissions ceased after advising he had the airfield in sight at 1.75 miles.
-At 1.5 miles from touchdown the Javelin hit the ground in a small wooded hillside, the wreakage being located at 05.00 hrs by a SAR helicopter.
-Both crew were killed instantly with the aircraft being written off.
+The night was one of slight rain with thunder heard to the south of the airfield.
+The pilot called approach at 22.59 hrs and commenced his let down.
+At 00.07 hrs, his radio transmissions ceased after advising he had the runway in sight at 1.75 miles.
+At 1.5 miles from touchdown, the Javelin hit the ground in a small wooded hillside, the wreckage being located at 05.00 hrs by a SAR helicopter.
+Both crew were killed instantly, with the aircraft being written off.

-On the night of the accident W/C Birchfield was not flying with his regular navigator.
-During the subsequent enquiry it became apparent that the pilot often had to prompted about his speed and height on approach by his regular crew member.
-Could the reason for the accident be that the stand in rear seater did not feel it his place to correct such a senior officer, which resulted in both their deaths, such an occurrence is not unique and has been known to have occurred before and in future accidents.
+On the night of the accident, Wg Cdr Birchfield was not flying with his regular navigator.
+During the subsequent enquiry, it became apparent that the pilot often had to prompted about his speed and height on approach by his regular crew member.
+Could the reason for the accident be that the stand-in rear seater did not feel it his place to correct such a senior officer, which resulted in both their deaths?
+Such an occurrence is not unique and has been known to have occurred before and in future accidents.
 Often a subordinate officer will not question the senior, even if something is going wrong and they know it, with the results as seen above, but we will never know for sure if this was the cause.
-The above two incidents with the Hunter and the Javelin just go to show even in peacetime, tragic accidents occur with the loss of crew and the inevitable impact this has on the families of those involved.
+The above two incidents with the Hunter and the Javelin go to show even in peacetime, tragic accidents occur with the loss of crew and the inevitable impact this has on the families of those involved.

-During 1959 it was decided to close Odiham as a fighter station, on 15 July 46 Squadron departed for RAF Waterbeach and 54 went to RAF Stradishall, the airfield was then placed under Care & Maintenance.
+In 1959 it was decided to close Odiham as a fighter station.
+Accordingly, on 15 July, No. 46 Squadron departed for RAF Waterbeach, and No. 54 went to RAF Stradishall.
+The airfield was then placed under Care and Maintenance.

-On 15 February 1960 RAF Odiham reopened with Transport Command taking charge, 38 Group HQ moved in during May and the airfield became the main base for RAF transport helicopters.
-The first squadron to arrive was 225 with Bristol Sycamores and piston engine powered Westland Whirlwinds, it is of interest to note that 225 Squadron formed from 614A Squadron at Odiham in October 1939, so this was a homecoming.
-The helicopters were then joined by 230 Squadron, equipped with Scottish Aviation Pioneer and Twin Pioneer STOL aircraft.
+On 15 February 1960, RAF Odiham reopened with Transport Command taking charge, No. 38 Group HQ moved in during May, and the airfield became the main base for RAF transport helicopters.
+The first squadron to arrive was No. 225 with Bristol Sycamores and piston engine powered Westland Whirlwinds.
+It is interesting to note that No. 225 Squadron formed from No. 614A Squadron at Odiham in October 1939, so this was a homecoming.
+The helicopters were then joined by No. 230 Squadron, equipped with Scottish Aviation Pioneer and Twin Pioneer STOL aircraft.

-On 15 February 1960 RAF Odiham reopened with Transport Command taking charge, 38 Group HQ moved in during May and the airfield became the main base for RAF transport helicopters.
-The first squadron to arrive was 225 with Bristol Sycamores and piston engine powered Westland Whirlwinds, it is of interest to note that 225 Squadron formed from 614A Squadron at Odiham in October 1939, so this was a homecoming.
-The helicopters were then joined by 230 Squadron, equipped with Scottish Aviation Pioneer and Twin Pioneer STOL aircraft.
+On 15 February 1960, RAF Odiham reopened with Transport Command taking charge, No. 38 Group HQ moved in during May, and the airfield became the main base for RAF transport helicopters.
+The first squadron to arrive was No. 225 with Bristol Sycamores and piston engine powered Westland Whirlwinds.
+It is interesting to note that No. 225 Squadron formed from No. 614A Squadron at Odiham in October 1939, so this was a homecoming.
+The helicopters were then joined by No. 230 Squadron, equipped with Scottish Aviation Pioneer and Twin Pioneer STOL aircraft.

-On 1 July 1960 a trials units formed at Odiham to bring into service the twin rotor Bristol Belvedere helicopter.
-Originally conceived as the Bristol Type 173 for civilian use, the project for this aircraft was cancelled in 1956, with Bristol continuing to develop navalised versions, the Type 191 and 193, again both of which were cancelled.
+On 1 July 1960 a trials units formed at Odiham to bring into service the twin-rotor Bristol Belvedere helicopter.
+Originally conceived as the Bristol Type 173 for civilian use, the project for this aircraft was cancelled in 1956, with Bristol continuing to develop navalised versions, the Type 191 and 193, again both of which did not come to fruition.

-Following on in June 1962, 26 Squadron became the third unit to fly the Belvedere with deployment to the Far Eastern Air Force by No 66 Squadron in May 1962 and 26 Squadron leaving for Aden in March 1963.
-This left 72 Squadron at Odiham to provide transport facilities for 38 Group and also to undertake some more unusual duties.
+Following on in June 1962, No. 26 Squadron became the third unit to fly the Belvedere with deployment to the Far Eastern Air Force by No. 66 Squadron in May 1962 and No. 26 Squadron leaving for Aden in March 1963.
+This left 72 Squadron at Odiham to provide transport facilities for No. 38 Group and to undertake some more unusual duties.

-When the new Coventry Cathedral required its 80ft spire to be lifted into place in 1962, it fell to 72 Squadron to carry out the precision flying element of the work, along with the even trickier job of the flying the cross to the top of the spire.
-The pilots for this job were W/C John Dowling and S/L Ron Salt with F/L J Martin as crewman.
+When the new Coventry Cathedral required its 80ft spire to be lifted into place in 1962, it fell to No. 72 Squadron to carry out the precision flying element of the work, along with the even trickier job of flying the cross to the top of the spire.
+The pilots for this job were Wg Cdr John Dowling and Sqn Ldr Ron Salt with Flt Lt J Martin as crewman.
 Footage of this feat can be seen here - www.youtube.com

-Of note is that W/C Dowling flew Lancasters with 115 Squadron Bomber Command based at RAF Witchford from 1944 and chalked up 30 missions, thus completing a tour, a feat in itself given the heavy losses suffered among the bomber crews.
-He then went onto develop early helicopter flying in the RAF with the Far East Casualty Evacuation Flight, which was formed into 194 Squadron, the RAF's first helicopter squadron.
+Of note is that Wg Cdr Dowling flew Lancasters with No. 115 Squadron Bomber Command based at RAF Witchford from 1944 and chalked up 30 missions, thus completing a tour, a feat in itself given the heavy losses suffered among the bomber crews.
+He then developed early helicopter flying in the RAF with the Far East Casualty Evacuation Flight, which was formed into 194 Squadron, the RAF's first helicopter squadron.

-When the new Coventry Cathedral required its 80ft spire to be lifted into place in 1962, it fell to 72 Squadron to carry out the precision flying element of the work, along with the even trickier job of the flying the cross to the top of the spire.
-The pilots for this job were W/C John Dowling and S/L Ron Salt with F/L J Martin as crewman.
+When the new Coventry Cathedral required its 80ft spire to be lifted into place in 1962, it fell to No. 72 Squadron to carry out the precision flying element of the work, along with the even trickier job of flying the cross to the top of the spire.
+The pilots for this job were Wg Cdr John Dowling and Sqn Ldr Ron Salt with Flt Lt J Martin as crewman.
 Footage of this feat can be seen here - www.youtube.com

-Of note is that W/C Dowling flew Lancasters with 115 Squadron Bomber Command based at RAF Witchford from 1944 and chalked up 30 missions, thus completing a tour, a feat in itself given the heavy losses suffered among the bomber crews.
-He then went onto develop early helicopter flying in the RAF with the Far East Casualty Evacuation Flight, which was formed into 194 Squadron, the RAF's first helicopter squadron.
+Of note is that Wg Cdr Dowling flew Lancasters with No. 115 Squadron Bomber Command based at RAF Witchford from 1944 and chalked up 30 missions, thus completing a tour, a feat in itself given the heavy losses suffered among the bomber crews.
+He then developed early helicopter flying in the RAF with the Far East Casualty Evacuation Flight, which was formed into 194 Squadron, the RAF's first helicopter squadron.

-Helicopter development continued not least in powerplants, in March 1962, 225 Squadron converted onto the turbine powered Westland Whirlwind MK.10 with 230 Squadron following suit in June.
-Both squadrons soon left Odiham with 230 departing to Germany on January 1963 with 225 to Malaysia later in the year to participate in the Indonesian Conflict.
-The Twin Pioneers formerly with 230 Squadron and now surplus to requirements, were put to good use joining Odiham's Station Flight in January 1963.
+Helicopter development continued, not least in powerplants.
+In March 1962, No. 225 Squadron converted onto the turbine-powered Westland Whirlwind MK.10, with No. 230 Squadron following suit in June.
+Both squadrons soon left Odiham with No. 230 departing to Germany in January 1963 and No. 225 to Malaysia later in the year to participate in the Indonesian Conflict.
+The Twin Pioneers, formerly with No 230 Squadron and now surplus to requirements, were put to good use, joining Odiham's Station Flight in January 1963.

 |